nerfkidjcb/rig/README.md

 ### Fix up the home directories

+If you leave the setup as is, the user home directories will be in the system volume (with 30GB of space to share)
 TODO: fix this earlier in the process (but this way is tried and tested) Also, if you do this retroactively (after starting an xfce session on e user) then run `xfce4-session-logout --fast` to quit your session without saving, so things don't go funny if it tries to restore